RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

     pyenv install -v 3.4.3
     ```

-* If you installed openssl with macports:
+* If you installed openssl with macports or homebrew:

     ```sh
     CPPFLAGS="-I/opt/local/include/" \